Estimate Time6 min

 What is your business worth?

-As your valuation picture becomes clearer, you also need to consider how you’ll protect that value in a time of transition, especially if your deal will be structured as a multi-year payout or earn-out.
+As your valuation picture becomes clearer, consider how you’ll protect that value in a time of transition, especially if your deal will be structured as a multi-year payout or earn-out.
 “If the success of your business is dependent on human or intellectual capital, then it’s important to put structures in place to protect those things,” says Thornock.
 You may want to discuss options such as licensing agreements and non-compete clauses with your legal team—as well as strategies to encourage employee retention.
 “If your talent is incentivized to stick around through a long-term compensation plan, for example, that makes the company more attractive and valuable to buyers,” says Thornock.

 What will the transition mean for your financial plan?